ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 #### Figure 1.5: What the Photosphere frontend will look like later in the book

 Photosphere is a photo gallery and backup tool.
 Initially we’ll be able to upload photos through a web portal and then browse them in the gallery.
-Toward the end of the book, we’ll have desktop and mobile applications that can automatically find photos on our devices and upload them for us.
+Toward the end of the book, we’ll exploring building desktop and mobile applications from a shared codebase.

 Through building Photosphere we’ll learn the techniques, habits and attitude we need to create a fast pace of development.